 A language proficiency scale is a standardised framework for measuring and describing language ability.

-The Common European Framework of Reference for Languages (CEFR) is the most widely recognised proficiency scale in the UK and Europe.
+The Common European Framework of Reference for Languages (CEFR) is the UK and Europe’s most widely recognised proficiency scale.
 The system weighs language ability on a six-point scale, with proficiency levels ranging from A1 (beginner) to C2 (proficient).

 Here’s an overview of the CEFR levels and what they mean:

-Including your CEFR level on your CV is one of the clearest ways to describe your language proficiency to employers, as it gives them an immediate point of reference for understanding how well you speak the language.
+Adding your CEFR level to your CV is a quick, clear way to describe your language ability to employers, as it gives them an immediate point of reference for understanding your linguistic ability.

 Here are some well-known language exams that use the CEFR framework: